apostrophecms/docs/docs/guide/sending-email.md

 In this example, we are creating a custom piece type that implements an article.
 The `afterSave` server event property is being added to the `handlers()` function.
 This event is emitted any time this custom module saves a new article and runs the function that is being passed in as a value.
 This function, in turn, sends out an email to the site editors.
 The data coming from the piece is passed into the `email.html` template through the `data` argument to add the title and blurb for the editors to review.

+## Debugging email delivery without sending

 The `self.email()` method returns `info`.
 This can be used to determine if message handoff to the mailing service has been completed successfully.
 Note: this does not mean that message delivery will complete successfully.
 The email could still be rejected en route or by the receiving server.

-The returned data can also be used along with the `stream` transporter to ensure that the header and body of the email have been correctly constructed.
+The returned data can also be used along with the `stream` transporter to ensure that the header and body of the email have been correctly constructed without sending the email.

 ### Stream example